AmrMomtaz/Weather-Stations-Monitoring/README.md

 **Kafka** starts using **ZooKeeper** where the Kafka Broker config advertised.listeners is set to PLAINTEXT:localhost and its number of partitions is set to one.
 Kafka topic's name, which connects the weather stations with the base central stations, is _"weather_data_topic"_ where the keys/values are serialized and deserialized using **StringSerializer**.

 The **BaseCentralStation** connects to Kafka using the group ID "base_central_station" and creates a new Bitcask handler with a root directory named _"bitcask_store"_.
-And it initializes the index name in elasticsearch to _"weather_data"_.
+And it initializes the index in elasticsearch having the name _"weather_data"_.

 **Elasticsearch & Kibana** runs with SSL/TLS mode **disabled** and elasticsearch forms a single node cluster.